-I was born in South Korea and graduated from Korea university in 2001 with a B.S degree in Material Sci.&Eng.
+I was born in South Korea and graduated from Korea university (KU) in 2001 with a B.S degree in Material Sci.&Eng.
 Department.
 After B.S. graduation, I served two year military service as an 123th Commissioned Officer of Republic of Korea Marine Corps (ROKMC).
-Then I came back to university to start my graduate study in Material Sci.&Eng at Seoul University, with a topic “Effects of stacking fault energy on the microstructure and the twinning mechanism in TwinningInduced Plasticity(TWIP) steel”.
-During my graduate study I learned a lot relating with in-situ and high resolution (scanning) TEM technics.
+Then I came back to university to start my graduate study in Material Sci&Eng. at Seoul National University (SNU), with a topic “Effects of stacking fault energy on the microstructure and the twinning mechanism in Twinning-Induced Plasticity(TWIP) steel”.
+During my graduate study I learned a lot relating with in-situ and high resolution (scanning) TEM techniques.

 I joined the Northwestern university in 2010 as a postdoctoral research associate, and I’ve been studying stress-corrosion cracks in nickel-base alloys.
 The development of novel correlative approach for site specific atom probe tomography (APT) sample preparation in the analyzed transmission electron microscope (TEM) have synergies for not only sub-nano scale structural but also tens PPM level chemical information.
-And we are broadening the application to thin ceramic/metal interface, CdTe solar cell, Peroveskite fuel cell, and thin multilayer semiconducting electronic devices.
-I hope to contribute to a material science society by state-of-art subnano-scale structural and PPM level chemical analyses combining with in-situ experiment.
+We are also broadening the application to thin ceramic/metal interface, CdTe solar cell, Peroveskite fuel cell, and thin multilayer semiconducting electronic devices.
+I hope to contribute to a material science society by state-of-art sub-nano-scale structural and PPM level chemical analyses combining with in-situ experiment. .